nilahomar/css-js-clock/README.md

-# This is a simple css + JS clock.
+# This is a simple CSS + JS clock.